 How do I get consent for my existing contacts?

 The best way to gather consents from existing contacts is to send them an email asking them to access a web page and give consent.
-We’ll be rolling out functionality in our CRM to help you do this soon.
+We’ll be rolling out functionality in our CRM to help you do this soon, see below.
 This is a real marketing challenge, you’ll need to sell them the need to keep subscribing to your mailing list, and many marketers are predicting that 90% won’t respond.
 We’ll be offering more advice as to the best ways of getting consents in a later blog.

 Can I send an email asking for consent to somebody who hasn’t granted consent?